Curvature bound of Dyson Brownian Motion: Introduction

-holds in terms of the heat semigroup $\{T_t\}_{t \ge 0}$, the gradient operator $\nabla$ and the $(1,2)$-Sobolev space $W^{1,2}(M)$~on~$M$.
-This observation opened a way to generalise the concept of lower Ricci curvature bound to singular spaces beyond manifolds such as metric measure spaces and infinite-dimensional spaces since the latter formulation~$\BE(K,\infty)$ requires only a weak (Sobolev) differentiable structure, which does not require {\it Ricci curvature tensors} nor a $C^2$-structure.
-This generalised concept of the lower Ricci curvature bound turned out to be very powerful and many functional inequalities and quantitative controls of geometry and analysis have been revealed as a consequence of $\BE(0,\infty)$.
-We refer the readers to e.g., \cite{BakGenLed14} and \cite{Vil09} for comprehensive references.
+where $\{T_t\}_{t \ge 0}$ is the heat semigroup and $W^{1,2}(M)$ is the $(1,2)$-Sobolev space~on~$M$, see e.g., \cite[Cor.~3.3.19]{BakGenLed14}.
+We refer to this formula as {\it $\BE(K,\infty)$ gradient estimate}, or {\it $\BE(K,\infty)$ curvature-dimension condition} in this paper.} The Bakry--\'Emery~gradient estimate~$\BE(K,\infty)$ has rich applications to functional inequalities such as the (local) Poincar\'e inequalities, the (local) log-Sobolev inequality, the (local) hyper-contractivity and many others.
+Furthermore, this discovery opened a way to generalise the concept of lower Ricci curvature bound to singular spaces beyond manifolds such as metric measure spaces and infinite-dimensional spaces since the formulation~$\BE(K,\infty)$ requires only a weak (Sobolev) differentiable structure, which does not require {\it Ricci curvature tensors} nor a $C^2$-structure.
+This concept particularly fits the framework of Dirichlet forms, where the square gradient operator is replaced by what is called {\it square field operator} (or {\it carr\'e du champ}), the heat semigroup is replaced by the $L^2$-semigroups associated with the Dirichlet form, and the $(1,2)$-Sobolev space is replaced by the domain of the Dirichlet form.
+We refer the readers to, e.g., \cite{BakGenLed14} and \cite{Vil09} for comprehensive references.